 So I’ll focus on cheap FTSE 100 stocks to boost my investment portfolio.
 There’s the added bonus that many of these shares have the potential to be boosted by the Covid recovery given that some, such as the banks, are linked to the UK economy.
 The economy is expected to do well later this year.

 I hold a few already that I think meet these criteria, such as Diageo, Reckitt Benckiser and Persimmon.

 There are plenty of other shares I need to research further too.
 Informa, Lloyds, BP and easyJet all have the potential to bounce back this year, I feel.
 These are potentially the type of cheap FTSE 100 stocks I’d add to my portfolio now that they’ve been knocked by Covid and can be bought at a lower price.
 I think they all have long-term potential and could be added to my portfolio to hold at least to 2025.

-The post Why I’d buy cheap FTSE 100 stocks in a market crash appeared first on The Motley Fool UK.
+The post Here’s why I’d buy cheap FTSE 100 stocks right now and hold them to 2025 appeared first on The Motley Fool UK.

 Andy Ross owns shares in Diageo, Reckitt Benckiser and Persimmon.
 The Motley Fool UK has recommended Diageo and Lloyds Banking Group.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.